Revised: January 2015

 Attendance policy is left to the discretion of individual instructors, subject to general university policy.

-All sections are to be covered Vectors, the dot product, the cross product
+All sections are to be covered Functions: Three-dimensional coordinate systems, vectors, the dot product, the cross product, equations of lines and planes, cylinders and quadric surfaces.

 Plus selected topics from Chapter 17 and Chapter 18 as time allows.